 - Start taking this medicine 1 week before you plan to quit cigarettes.
 You will take it for 12 to 24 weeks.

 - Take it after meals with a full glass of water.

-- Do not be combine this drug with nicotine patches, gums, sprays or lozenges.
+- DO NOT combine this drug with nicotine patches, gums, sprays or lozenges.

-- Children under age 18 should avoid this drug.
+- Children under age 18 should not take this drug.